-Sometimes an operation to remove the cancer might be the only treatment you need.
-But very often treatments such as chemotherapy and/or radiotherapy are used along with surgery.
+Sometimes an operation to remove the cancer might be the only treatment you need. very often you may also have treatments such as chemotherapy or radiotherapy, or both, before or after surgery.

 The operation you have will depend on the type of cancer you have and other factors like where it is and its size.

-- a biopsy, which is when a sample of tissue is removed
+- take a sample of tissue (a biopsy)

-- having a central line put in, which is then used to give chemotherapy treatment.
+- put in a central line, which is used to give chemotherapy.